Don't Move (2024 film)

 and Daniel Francis.
 It was directed by Adam Schindler and Brian Netto, and written by TJ Cimfel and David White.
+It was released on Netflix on October 25, 2024.

+Premise

 Grieving mother Iris inadvertently comes across a serial killer, who injects her with a paralytic agent.
 She must escape by running, fighting and hiding before it takes full effect and her body shuts down.

-Netflix released the film on October 25, 2024.

 Plot

 Iris wakes up one morning and drives to a California state park unnoticed by her sleeping husband.
 She grieves for her young son Mateo, who died during a family hiking trip, and has taken Mateo's toy boat to a memorial she has built at the base of a tree.
 While contemplating suicide at a cliff's edge, Iris is interrupted by a man called Richard.

 Richard encourages her not to jump and relays his own tragic past.
 Iris changes her mind and follows Richard back to their parked cars.
 There, he attacks her with a stun device, ties her wrists and ankles with zip ties, and places her in the back of his car.
 After regaining consciousness, Iris frees her hands and causes Richard to crash the car.
 Iris manages to escape, only to discover that Richard injected her with a paralyzing agent when she was out.
 She escapes into the thick forest, but the effects of the drug gradually incapacitate her.

 Iris is discovered by local farmer Bill, who takes her to his cabin to render aid.
 Richard appears at the cabin, but a suspicious Bill refuses to reveal Iris's presence and calls 911.
 A fight ensues between Richard and Bill.
-Bill is killed and Iris reveals herself when Richard sets the cabin on fire.
+Bill is killed, and Iris reveals herself when Richard sets the cabin on fire.

 Richard steals Bill's truck and returns to his car.
-A highway patrol officer stops to investigate, but Richard kills him when he becomes suspicious.
-Richard takes Iris to a lake intending to drown her with weights off the side of a rowboat.
+Richard is forced to stop and get gas at a gas station.
+Iris manages to get the attention of a girl at the station, but her mother chastises her before the girl can speak to Iris.
+While driving away from the station, a highway patrol officer stops Richard's truck.
+A call had been made reporting the plate numbers of the truck.
+The officer interrogates Richard, but Richard kills him when he becomes suspicious.
+Richard takes Iris to a lake, intending to drown her with weights off the side of a rowboat.
 Iris, having partially regained her motor skills, stabs Richard in the neck and shoots him with the gun Richard took from the dead highway patrolman.
 In the melee, some of the bullets pierce the hull and sink the boat with the immobilized Iris.

 Iris emerges from the water and manages to swim to the dock where they embarked.
 Richard, mortally wounded, floats ashore several yards away.
 Iris makes her way to him, thanks him for renewing her will to live, and walks away.